 In Power BI Desktop Report view, select message from the field list, or drag it onto the canvas.
 A table showing all post messages appears on the canvas.

 With that table selected, also select Number of comments from the Fields list, or drag it into the table.

 Select the Stacked bar chart icon in the Visualizations pane.
 The table changes to a bar chart showing the number of comments per post.

-Select the ellipsis (...) in the upper right of the visualization, and then select Sort by Number of comments to sort the table by descending number of comments.
+Select More options (...) in the upper right of the visualization, and then select Sort by Number of comments to sort the table by descending number of comments.

 Note that the most comments were associated with Blank messages (these posts may have been stories, links, videos, or other non-text content).
 To filter out the Blank row, select message (all) under Filters at the bottom of the Visualizations pane, select Select All, and then select Blank to deselect it.
 The Filters entry changes to message is not (Blank), and the Blank row disappears from the chart visualization.

 Format the chart

 The visualization is getting more interesting, but you can't see much of the post text in the chart.
 To show more of the post text: